Treatment for stomach cancer works in one of two ways:

 Radiation therapy.
 This treatment uses high-energy X-rays or particles.
 The main goal of radiation therapy for stomach cancer is to kill cancer cells and reduce the chance the cancer will come back, which is called recurrence.
 Sometimes it is used to reduce the symptoms of cancer, such as pain or bleeding.

 Chemotherapy.
-The goal of chemotherapy is to relieve symptoms from the cancer or to prevent recurrence of the cancer.
+The goal of chemotherapy is to shrink a tumor, destroy cancer cells, relieve symptoms from the cancer, or to prevent recurrence of the cancer.
 Chemotherapy is rarely used for early-stage stomach cancer, which has not spread.
-It may be used along with radiation therapy.
-Studies are reviewing its effectiveness when used before surgery, called neoadjuvant therapy, or after surgery, called adjuvant therapy.
+It may be used along with radiation therapy, called chemoradiation.
+Chemotherapy can be used before surgery, called neoadjuvant therapy, or after surgery, called adjuvant therapy.

 Doctors are finding new ways to treat stomach cancer.
 These new methods are tested in clinical trials.
 Before beginning treatment, ask your doctor if there are any clinical trials that you should consider.